-Insurance wasn't an issue until after I already had three surgeries.
-The problem was that after five years, the wound was still open and needed regular maintenance to prevent infection.
-Part of the maintenance was laser hair removal to prevent future cysts from forming.
+Insurance wasn't an issue until after I'd already had three surgeries.
+The problem was that, after five years, the wound was still open and needed regular maintenance to prevent infection.
+Part of the maintenance was laser-hair removal to prevent future cysts from forming.
 So when I changed insurance companies, I was told that the wound was a pre-existing condition and would no longer be covered for a minimum of two years.
-So the wound hasn’t been looked at by a doctor in over a year, which is why The Doctors TV show provided me with free treatments.
+So the wound hasn't been looked at by a doctor in more than a year, which is why The Doctors TV show provided me with free treatments.

 Given what happened with the insurance company, what do you think about Obamacare?

 I do not support Obamacare, even with my condition.
 While it is true that my condition would not be considered pre-existing (and that would have been great), my personal views are that the pros do not outweigh the cons.
 That said, the end result of my butt cheeks being sewn together wouldn't be any different regardless of the health-care system.
 My case was simply so bad that the doctors had to remove a lot more "meat" than normal.
 Therefore, the wound had to be sewn shut instead of allowing it to heal like most pilonidal-cyst operations would be handled.

 Is the operation permanent, or could it be reversed?

 My plastic surgeon said they could do reconstructive surgery to "give me back my butt crack," but honestly, I don't think I'll ever do it.
 There's no guarantee that the cysts won't come back one day, and if that happened, we'd be back at square one.
 On top of that, my wife isn't bothered by it.
 I'm happy with who I am no matter how ridiculous I look naked.

 The cysts are hereditary, and some of your family members had them too.
 Do you ever talk about it with them?